RoyalTomb/RoyalTomb/README.md

 #### from over the years
 <br>🖰 check out Philly
 <br>🖰 here and there, either busy doin' work, tryin' stuff out, or just m0nkeying
-<br>🖰 don't blindly accept something or make inexorable conclusions
+<br>🖰 don't make inexorable conclusions
 <br>🖰 don't waste time [at least, for the most part (try not to)] :kissing_heart:
 <br>🖰 don't try to barbecue bacon
 <br>🖰 genuinity
 <br>🖰 oouuu, coding sure's somethin'

-<br> as one who lives to eat, here're some things me like to munch on :trollface:
+<br> as one who lives to eat, here're some things I like to indulge on :trollface:
 <br> croissants ![](images/croissant.png)
 <br> oolong tea ![](images/oolong_tea.png)
 <br> spicy stuff ![](images/pepper.png)